bfanger/svelte-preprocess-react/docs/react-router.md

-# ReactRouter
+# react-router

-Using multiple client side routers in an application is not recommended.
+Using multiple routers in one app is a problem, as they are not built with that use-case in mind.
+To make migrate React components that using react-router to Svelte easier, we created `svelte-preprocess-react/react-router`

+This is **not** a drop-in replacement for react-router, as it lacks many features, but it eases the migration process.

+## What does it do?

+It offers Hooks and Components that are used in the leaf nodes of the component tree, like:

+- `<Link />`
+- `<NavLink />`
+- useLocation()
+- useHistory()
+- useParams()

+This allows the basic things like reading info about the current url, rendering links and programmatic navigation to work.

+## What it does NOT do?

+Complex things like route matching, rendering routes, data-loading are out of scope.
-Try to use the router of the framework you're migrating to.
+This becomes the job of the (svelte) router you're migrating to.

-svelte-preprocess-react provides limited compatibility ReactRouter.

-This allows you to reuse your React components that use react-router-dom in with minimal changes.
+## How to use it?

 replace:
 `import { Link } from "react-router-dom"`